dayronsuazo/Azure-Project-Storage/README.md

 For example

-Scenario: Managing Secure File Sharing for Internal Teams
+Job Specific Scenario: Managing Secure File Sharing for Internal Teams

 An IT Engineer, I was tasked with providing a secure method for internal teams to share large files, such as reports, backups, or multimedia assets, without relying on email or third-party services.